databio/pepatac/docs/run-container.md

 docker run --rm -it databio/pepatac pipelines/pepatac.py --help
 ```
 Be sure to mount the volumes you need with `--volume`.
 If you're utilizing any environment variables (e.g. `$REFGENIE`), don't forget to include those in your docker command with the `-e` option.

+### 5. Running multiple samples in a container with looper

+To run multiple samples in a container, you simply need to configure `looper` to use a container-compatible template.
+The looper documentation has instructions for [running jobs in containers](http://looper.databio.org/en/latest/containers/).

 ### Container details